• Skip to primary navigation

 • This recipe can be adapted to gluten-free by using gluten-free pasta and the appropriate flour in the sauce.

-• You can prepare the Pasta Bake a day in advance, and just put it into the oven when you’re ready.
+• You can prepare the pasta bake a day in advance, and just put it into the oven when you’re ready.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.